 What is the Chief Knowledge Officer Job?

-At the highest level, Chief Knowledge Officer job, or CKO job, includes managing the processes, practices and technical specifications for the capture, retention and use/reuse of an organization’s knowledge.
+At the highest level, the Chief Knowledge Officer job, or CKO job, includes managing the processes, practices, and technical specifications for the capture, retention, and use/reuse of an organization’s knowledge.

 This raises another aspect of the CKO’s work, that of protector of knowledge.
-The CKO, along with the legal team, should act as the primary overseer of intellectual property policy.
-He or she should influence what knowledge an organization considers proprietary, as well as knowledge, deemed a competitive advantage.
+The CKO and the legal team should act as the primary overseer of intellectual property policy.
+He or she should influence what knowledge an organization considers proprietary, as well as the knowledge that confers competitive advantage.